-This PPS shows 5-foot-wide sidewalks with ramps at intersections along all public and private ROW, crosswalks at major intersections, and traffic calming measures; thereby, improving connectivity in the Sector Plan area.
-The street system promotes efficient access to open spaces, green connections, and public focal places when evaluated as a whole with the greater Glenarden Redevelopment originally evaluated, demonstrated, and approved with PPS 4-16038.
+The subject PPS proposes 5-foot-wide sidewalks with ramps at intersections along all public and private ROW, crosswalks at major intersections, and traffic calming measures; thereby, improving connectivity in the sector plan area.
+The proposed street system promotes efficient access to open spaces, green connections, and public focal places when evaluated as a whole with the greater Glenarden Redevelopment originally evaluated, demonstrated, and approved with PPS 4-16038.